Language Model Networks: Supervision-Efficient Learning through Dense Communication: Language Model Networks

-While it is typical to formulate the hypothesis of workflow of LLM systems as a directed graph, where vertexes are LLMs and edges are communication paths, we specify it as a layer-wise fully connected feed-forward network for simplicity, akin to the structure of MLPs.
+While a language model network can in principle use many topologies, such as chains, trees, sparse graphs, or dynamic routing, we specify \TheName{} as a layer-wise fully connected feed-forward network for simplicity.
+This is inspired by the similar topology among neurons in MLP, which enables the universal approximation property \citep{hornik1989multilayer}.
 Formally, denote \TheName{} as $\cN = (\cV, \cE)$ where: \begin{itemize}[leftmargin=*] \item Each vertex $v\in \cV$ represents $T$ (a stripped transformer without embedding and de-embedding layer).
 The vertexes are arranged in $L$ layers: $\cV=\{\cV^l\}_{l=1}^{L}=\{\{v_{i}^l\}_{i=1}^{n_l}\}_{l=1}^{L}$.
 Specially, there is only one vertex at the last layer as the output vertex, $n_L=1$, whose de-embedding layer $D_{1}^L$ is kept to convert dense vectors to discrete tokens in natural language for final output.
 And there is only one vertex at the first layer as the input vertex, $n_1=1$, whose embedding layer $E_{1}^1$ are kept to convert discrete tokens in initial input natural language to dense vectors.
-We denote $v^0_1=E_{1}^1$ for notation consistency. \item Each edge $e \in \cE$ represents a communication pathway, through a trainable seq2seq module parameterized by $\bom$.
-As a layer-wise fully connected structure, there are and only are $\{e_{i,j}^l \mid \forall v^l_i\in \cV^l, \forall v^{l+1}_j\in\cV^{l+1} \}$. \end{itemize} Given initial input text $\vx^{\text{in}}$, the kept embedding layer $E_{1}^1$ embed it to dense vectors $\bX^{\text{in}}$.
-Then $\cN$ works in the way like a feed-forward neural network does.
+We denote $v^0_1=E_{1}^1$ for notation consistency. \item Each edge $e \in \cE$ represents a communication path, through a trainable seq2seq module parameterized by $\bom$.
+As a layer-wise fully connected structure, there are and only are $\{e_{i,j}^l \mid \forall v^l_i\in \cV^l, \forall v^{l+1}_j\in\cV^{l+1} \}$. \end{itemize} Given initial input text $\vx^{\text{in}}$, the embedding layer $E_{1}^1$ embeds it to dense vectors $\bX^{\text{in}}$.
+Then, $\cN$ works in the way like a feed-forward neural network does.
 Formally, initializing $\bX^{0}_1=\bX^{\text{in}}$, we have